 Meet Our Coaches

-CYDA is proud to be the Ohio Youth Hockey Association that is the home for the players in the Belfry Hockey Playmakers Development Program.
+CYDA is proud to be the Ohio Youth Hockey Association that is the home for the players in the Elite Development Program Hockey Academy that is the successor and continuation of the Belfry Hockey Playmakers Development Program.

-Those observations and LTAD research and recommendations into effective and efficient player development have led to the development of this program.
-In 2013, Mr. Belfry brought his youth training to Ohio for a one month camp that enjoyed tremendous success and was followed by another 4 week camp in the spring of 2014.
-That success was followed by a full blown expansion into Ohio for the 2014-15 season.
+Those observations and LTAD research and recommendations into effective and efficient player development have led to the development and refinement of his program from its inception in Ontario to Central Ohio.
+In 2013, Mr. Belfry brought his youth training to Ohio for a one month camp that enjoyed tremendous success.
+It was followed by another 4 week camp in the spring of 2014, which was followed by a full blown expansion into Ohio for the 2014-15 season.

-Cameras are on hand at all games and many practices to allow for visual feedback and teaching.
+Cameras are on hand at virtually all games and many practices to allow for visual feedback and teaching.
 From the skills practiced, games are subject to a measurable training to game transfer analysis.
 Essentially, the players in the program are involved in a fun, season long progressive development and performance plan.

-By shifting the focus from the score board (a short term goal) to development (long term learning) without the external negative pressures of a win-now mindset, our program uses professional instruction in practices and games to focus the players on a sustainable development path.
-As their skills and confidence grows, the players learn to manipulate on ice conditions and recognize opportunities to utilize specific skill sets.
-This and the objective personal feedback the players recieve is a ‘next level’ opportunity that is exclusive to the players inside the Columbus Development League.
+By shifting the focus from points and the score board (a short term goal) to development (long term learning) without the external negative pressures of a win-now mindset, the EDP Hockey Academy skills training allows the players to be better focused on a sustainable and more effective development path.
+As players’ skills and confidence grows, they learn to manipulate on ice conditions and recognize opportunities to utilize specific skill sets.
+This, the professional instruction, and objective personal feedback the players receive are ‘next level’ opportunities exclusive to the players inside the Elite Development Program and CYDA.

 Mr. Belfry is an NHL skills coach retained by numerous NHL and AHL players to teach foundational skills.
 In late 2014, Mr. Belfry was hired by the Toronto Maple Leafs as part of their overhaul under Brendan Shanahan and has added Player Consultant to the Leafs to his impressive resume.
 Darryl has personally trained the lead instructors in the program (including having them participate in his off season pro and junior camps and training sessions), flying to Columbus for personal training and having his instructors as guests at the Belfry Hockey Coaching workshops and training sessions across the country.
 Darryl has overseen coaching education because he believes that having great, informed and driven local coaches has immediate and long term benefits to the Central Ohio players and families we serve.
 Darryl’s vision of player development has driven the program goals and he has personally developed the high level metrics used throughout the season for CYDA players.